erwanjegouzo/Press2Flash/README.md

 >Press2Flash is an AS3 based framework created to add Rich Media capabilities to your WordPress-powered website.
 Press2Flash also provides a Wordpress plugin to enable the communication between the CMS and Flash.

-:exclamation: ** This project is not maintained anymore and will probably not work anymore on recent versions of wordpress**
+** This project is not maintained anymore and will probably not work anymore on recent versions of wordpress**

 This structures reflects the Wordpress organisation.